Pushing Stock Updates to Shopify

 How Stock Push Works

-If something changes your available stock for a product (e.g., you record a manufacture, adjust stock, or an order is pulled), Craftybase will automatically create a Draft Stock Push for that product.
+If something changes your available stock for a product (for example, you record a manufacture, adjust stock, or an order is pulled), Craftybase will automatically create a Draft Stock Push for that product.

 • The current calculated quantity in Craftybase (this is what will be pushed)

-By default, drafts stay waiting for your review.
-If Auto-Push is turned on, Craftybase will automatically push these updates at the next scheduled interval.
+By default, drafts wait for your review.
+If Auto-Push is enabled, Craftybase will automatically push these updates at the next scheduled interval.

 • Draft → created but not sent yet

-• Queued → on its way to Shopify
+• Queued → on its way to the integration

 • Completed → successfully updated